 You can even use a poll as an icebreaker to lighten up the mood in the room by asking a question like “Can anyone remember, from the last speaker’s presentation, how much cyber security breaches cost the financial services industry globally last year?”
 Polls also work well for engaging audiences during a teleconference.

-While polls can certainly be a great way to make your next conference presentation engaging, conversational and memorable, there are a few things to be mindful of.
+While polls can certainly be a great way to make a better, more interactive conference presentation (adding engagment, a conversational tone and making it more memorable), there are a few things to be mindful of.

 Most real-time polls almost entirely rely on technology working perfectly (unless you decide to use the good old show-of-hands!).
 So ensure that you’ve explained things such as the app people need to login to vote.
 It’s also important that you do a test poll before your actual presentation to confirm everything works as planned.